 We develop Medical Policies to provide guidance to Members and Providers.
 This Medical Policy relates only to the services or supplies described in it.
 The existence of a Medical Policy is not an authorization, certification, explanation of benefits, or a contract for the service (or supply) that is referenced in the Medical Policy.
 For a determination of the benefits that a Member is entitled to receive under his or her health plan, the Member's health plan must be reviewed.
 If there is a conflict between the Medical Policy and a health plan, the express terms of the health plan will govern.

-The evidence base for this technology consists of a few small studies which focused only on individuals with stroke.
-Additional studies with larger sample size are needed to determine the technology’s effect on health outcomes.
+The evidence base for this technology consists of a few small studies with inconsistent outcomes.
+Additional studies with larger numbers of participants are needed that show consistent improvements in relevant outcome measures to determine the technology’s effect.

 National Institute for Health and Care Excellence.
 (2013).
 Stroke rehabilitation in adults.
 Retrieved May 18, 2017 from www.nice.org.uk/guidance/cg162.